Christopher Nkunku

-Christopher Alan Nkunku (born 14 November 1997) is a French professional footballer who plays as a forward or attacking midfielder for club AC Milan and the France national team.
+Christopher Alan Nkunku (born 14 November 1997) is a French professional footballer who plays as a forward or attacking midfielder for club RB Leipzig, on loan from club AC Milan, and the France national team.

 Nkunku is a graduate of the Paris Saint-Germain Academy and made his professional debut for the club in December 2015.
 He made 78 appearances for them and won the Ligue 1 title thrice, the Coupe de France twice, and the Coupe de la Ligue twice.
 He moved to the German side RB Leipzig in July 2019, with whom he scored 70 goals in 172 appearances over four seasons and won the DFB-Pokal twice.
 He was named the Bundesliga Player of the Season in the 2021–22 campaign and was the league's top scorer the following season.
 Nkunku was signed by Chelsea in 2023 for £52 million.
 After spending two years in Chelsea, he joined AC Milan in 2025.

 Nkunku represented France at multiple youth international levels, before making his debut for the senior national team in March 2022.